-Soin slowly broke through her shell and decided interacting with students was key to creating the PAACH community.
+Soin slowly broke through her shell and decided interacting with students was crucial to creating the PAACH community.

 “First thing I said, I’m going to make a community here,” Soin said.
 “I will greet everyone who will come.
 Ask them how their morning was, what did you do last night — like these small talks.
 Students also started opening up to me.”

 Soin never thought she would retire from PAACH because of the joy students brought her.
 She smiled as she recounted how students were willing to teach her how to use Microsoft Excel, Word, and social media and show her the latest YouTube videos.
-After considering retirement for the past five years, Soin now looks forward to making pottery as she has done for the last seven years and volunteer for the benefit of first-generation students and schools in Philadelphia.
+After considering retirement for the past five years, Soin now looked forward to making pottery, as she had done for the last seven years, and volunteering for the benefit of first-generation students in Philadelphia schools.

-PAACH Director Peter Van Do calls Soin “the PAACH mom” and said it has always been a pleasure working with her during his seven years at PAACH.
+PAACH Director Peter Van Do calls Soin “the PAACH mom” and said it had always been a pleasure to work with her during his seven years at PAACH.

 Soin will be recognized at the Governor’s Advisory Commission on Asian Pacific American Affairs' APA Heritage Month Reception on May 28 for her service in the Asian American Pacific Islander community.
 She was nominated by two members of the commission including Asian American Studies Program Associate Director Fariha Khan.